ianmcd/boilerplate/README.md

 ####config.rb
-For all available properties: http://compass-style.org/help/tutorials/configuration-reference/
+For all available properties: http://compass-style.org/help/tutorials/configuration-reference/ Susy is REQUIRED by default.
+If you are not planning on using susy you will need to edit the config and remove the 'required' string.

 ####system.scss
 Master import file, susy and compass are enabled, to disable these options comment out their respective @import lines.

+####styleguide.scss
+Used in conjunction with styleguide.html, should only really need to edit certain styleguide specific variables, everything else wilkl be pulled in from master sheet.

 ####_settings.scss
 Variables & mixins file, as well as custom resets in addition to or overriding _normalize.scss.
 Only basic properties added initially.

 ## Versionlog & Updates
+###v1.2
++ Merged 'styleguide' project into this project.
++ Rearranged directories to allow for more indepth config.rb options
++ Made config.rb a bit more detailed
++ Made susy required moving forward(can still be removed, it's just included by default)

 ###v1.1.1
 + Created placeholder files(_nav.css & _articles.scss) to include missing directories(/css/sass/modules & /css/sass/themes) in repository.